Fiducism

 The Fabric of the Anarcho-Reciprocal Society

-The anarcho-reciprocal society is not a homogeneous entity, but a dynamic, ever-changing fabric of overlapping trust networks.
-Ideally, not just a new apparatus of private courts and agencies replaces the old state, but the necessity for such formal institutions is massively reduced by the prevailing social reality of trust networks.
+The anarcho-reciprocal society is not a homogeneous entity, but a dynamic, constantly changing fabric of overlapping trust networks.
+Ideally, not only a new apparatus of private courts and agencies replaces the old state, but the necessity for such formal institutions is massively reduced by the prevailing social reality of trust networks.

-The anarcho-capitalist infrastructure (Level 2) forms merely the minimal, last-resort safety net for the few interactions that must take place outside the omnipresent trust networks.
+The anarcho-capitalist infrastructure (Level 2) merely forms the minimal, last-resort safety net for the few interactions that must take place outside the ubiquitous trust networks.
 The goal of Anarcho-Reciprocism is to continuously minimize the scope of this Level 2 through the expansive growth of Level 3.
-Society is not governed by providers, but by the culture of trust.
+Society is not ruled by providers, but by the culture of trust.

 Handling Dissent and Diversity

 This society is characterized by maximum freedom to associate and dissociate.
 The primary response to dissent or unwanted behavior is exclusion or exit, not rebellion.
-Those who do not share or violate the norms of a particular trust network lose its advantages and must turn to other networks corresponding to their preferences or use the more transactional Level 2 (markets, formal contracts).
-This constant filtering and sorting process ensures stability through homogeneity in the micro-communities while maintaining diversity and freedom in the overall system.
+Whoever does not share or violates the norms of a particular trust network loses its advantages and must turn to other networks corresponding to their preferences or use the more transactional Level 2 (markets, formal contracts).
+This constant filtering and sorting process ensures stability through homogeneity in micro-communities while allowing diversity and freedom in the overall system.

 The Legacy of Ideological Synthesis